Single User Restrooms at Seminole State College

 - The College cannot require any individual to use a single-user restroom or stop any individual from using it.

 - Florida has no restrictions on who may enter a public multi-user restroom seeking to use the restroom facilities.
-Anyone identifying in any gender can use facilities marked for males or females without civil or criminal penalty.
+Anyone identifying in any gender can use facilities marked for males or females or family restroom without civil or criminal penalty.

-- Transgender individuals may dress and express within their biological sex or their gender identity.
-They may plan reassignment surgery, be transitioning, or plan no physical alterations at all while maintaining identity with the sex different from their biological sex.
+- Trans* individuals may dress and express within the societal roles for their sex assigned at birth or their gender identity.
+They may plan reassignment surgery, be transitioning, or plan no physical alterations at all while maintaining identity with the sex different from their sex assigned at birth.
 None of those details is pertinent to the human need to use a restroom.

 - All College conduct and disciplinary procedures apply to students and employees within a restroom.
 Harassment based on sex or gender, disruption of the educational environment, assault – all are prohibited behaviors.
-The individual who is questioned about why he/she is in a restroom must respond in a way that meets the College standards for student and employee conduct.
+Individuals questioned about why they are in a restroom must respond in a way that meets the College standards for student and employee conduct.
 The questioner is responsible under those standards, as well.
-Questioning the gender or biological status of an individual in a restroom is discouraged by the College.
+Questioning the gender identity or biological status of an individual in a restroom is discouraged by the College.

 - All state and local laws apply within a restroom just as they do in other spaces.
 Lewd conduct, invasion of privacy, assault – all are violations of law.